lelandg/pypboy/README.md

 ======

 ***Warning:*** This project is non-functional and requires special hardware.<br>
-***However:*** The drop-in replacement for RPi.GPIO is working with two multiplexers, giving (at least) 16 additional "GPIO pins" that you can use at the cost of between 6 and 8 actual pins.
-(Depending on how many channels you use.
+***However:*** The drop-in replacement for RPi.GPIO (pypboy.gpio) is working with two multiplexers, giving (at least) 16 additional "GPIO pins" that you can use at the cost of between 6 and 8 actual pins.
+(Depending on how many channels you use.<br>
+You can pull this module out and use it by itself if you'd prefer.
+Please just give me and the other authors credit (by branching this project, or simply giving credit in the files).
 Channel addressing pins are binary, so with 3 pins you can go 3^2 or 9 multiplexed pins and only multiplexed 4 pins for 2-channel addressing (2^2 = 4)<br>
 You may have an easier time if you start with the original project here: